How to Identify and Overcome Imposter Syndrome Naturally

 Phase Action Item Desired Outcome

-Detection Identify the "Imposter Voice" when it speaks (e.g., "I just got lucky").
-Awareness of cognitive distortions.
+Detection Identify the "Imposter Voice" Awareness of distortions

-Action Apply for a "stretch goal" despite feeling unready.
-Building resilience through exposure.
+Action Apply for a "stretch goal" Resilience building

 A frequent error is waiting to "feel confident" before taking action.
 Confidence is a byproduct of action, not a prerequisite.
 If you wait until you feel 100% ready to lead a project, you’ve waited too long.
 The "Confidence-Competence Loop" suggests that we build confidence only after we prove to ourselves through action that we can handle the task.